ralcar/smoothtv-docs/README.md

 ## Step 2.
 Backend writing event to Firestore or Firebase

-Both options here are valid, it comes to down to cost and we want to be able to do with the data while it is "live".
+Both database options here are valid here, it comes to down to cost and we want to be able to do with the data while it is "live".
+We are clearly limited by choosing Firebase when it comes to filtering/querying the data both within and across multiple matches.

 Let´s do some calculations, lets say we have 10 MatchEvents and 10 PointEvents per match, that would result in about 0,5kb / match in a Firebase database and 20 writes in a Firestore database.
 Lets say we 1 tournament is 500 matches.